Recognition of Foreign Public Certificates

 CIEC Conventions

-This means that civil status documents and marriage certificates are recognised between member states without additional legalisation.
+Under conventions by the International Commission on Civil Status (CIEC), civil status documents and marital eligibility certificates are recognised between member states without additional certification.

 Bilateral international treaties

-In addition to the procedures mentioned above, there are bilateral international treaties that can be concluded between two countries and that can simplify the exchange of documents.
-Such treaties may provide for the mutual recognition of certain documents without further legalization.
+There are also bilateral international treaties that can be concluded between two countries and that can simplify the exchange of documents.
+Such treaties may provide for the mutual recognition of certain documents without further legalisation.

-Whether you can use an apostille, legalization, a CIEC document or the advantages of a bilateral treaty depends on the regulations between the country of issue and Germany.
+Whether legalisation is required or whether you can take advantage of international agreements and contracts depends on the regulations that exist between the country of issue of the document and Germany.
 You can find overviews of the countries on the website of the Federal Foreign Office in the respective sections on the various procedures.

 Answers to frequently asked questions